zimolzak/instruct-project-etrigger-sql/advanced/discovery.md

 via CPRS that the sample patients have a positive red flag inside the time period of interest.

-Final note: The CDW releases patch updates periodically, and this might require ongoing minor changes/updates to SQL code, by each site analyst.
-Standard codes (CPT, ICD, ICDProc, LOINC, Stopcode, etc.) tend to change every year, with addition of new codes and removal of old codes.
+Final note: The VA Corporate Data Warehouse releases patch updates periodically, and this might require ongoing minor changes/updates to SQL code, by each site analyst.
+Standard codes (CPT, ICD, ICDProc, LOINC, Stop code, etc.) tend to change every year, with addition of new codes and removal of old codes.
 These changes require corresponding updates in the SQL code.
-Important note here is that you only add new codes to the SQL, do NOT remove the old ones (this is so the e-trigger continues to capture usage of both the historical and new codes).
+Important note here is that you only add new codes to the SQL; do *not* remove the old ones (this is so the e-trigger continues to capture usage of both the historical and new codes).